10,000 Resolved Triples from Gaia: Empirical Constraints on Triple Star Populations: Properties of Resolved Triples

 We assign to each subsystem a ``relative motion sense'' $\mathcal{S}$, which is the sign of the two-dimensional cross product between the position and velocity vectors.
 This yields $\mathcal{S} = +1$ for counterclockwise motion and $\mathcal{S} = -1$ for clockwise motion.
 Comparing the signs of $\mathcal{S}_{\mathrm{in}}$ and $\mathcal{S}_{\mathrm{out}}$ across the sample allows us to quantify whether the inner and outer orbits tend to rotate in the same (co-rotating) or opposite (counter-rotating) directions, providing a statistical constraint on mutual orbital alignment.
 For each triple, we then compare the signs of the inner and outer subsystems.
 If $\mathcal{S}_{\mathrm{in}} = \mathcal{S}_{\mathrm{out}}$, the inner and outer orbits revolve in the same sense; otherwise, they have the opposite sense.

 To quantify the overall tendency towards alignment across our sample, we follow \citet{Tokovinin22_resolvedtriples} in defining the sign correlation ($C$) as

 where $N_+$ is the number of triples with the same motion sense in both subsystems, and $N_-$ is the number with opposite senses.
 This statistic can take on values between $+1$ (perfect alignment) and $-1$ (perfect anti-alignment), where $C=0$ indicates no preferred orientation.
 We assume errors in $C$ are binomial.
-Finally, the mean mutual inclination $\langle i_{\rm mut} \rangle$ can be estimated from $\langle i_{\rm mut} \rangle = 90^\circ (1 - C)$ \citep{Worley67}.
+Finally, the mean mutual inclination $\langle i_{\rm mut} \rangle$ can be estimated from \citep{Worley67}

 This relation assumes random orientations, which is reasonable for resolved triples.
 Even if observational biases skew this assumption, such biases are symmetric with respect to rotation direction, so the sign correlation, $C$, remains an operational diagnostic of relative orbital alignment \citep{Sterzik2002, Tokovinin22_resolvedtriples}.
+While contrived configurations, such as exactly half prograde and half retrograde coplanar systems, can also yield $\langle i_{\rm mut} \rangle = 90^\circ$, such scenarios are not physically motivated.

 In Figure~\ref{fig:mutual_inclinations}, we show the mean mutual inclination, $\langle i_{\rm mut} \rangle$, for triples within $125$~pc as a function of the separation ratio $s_2/s_1$ (left panel) and outer separation $s_2$ (right panel).
 The $125$~pc sample includes $\sim$1,200 triples, ensuring a sufficient number of systems in each bin (with the smallest bin containing $\sim$50 triples).
 We restrict to $125$~pc because at larger distances, proper motion errors can become comparable to or larger than the orbital velocities of wide tertiaries, making such inclination dominated by noise.
 Within $125$~pc, almost all tertiaries ($99.5\%$) have proper motion errors smaller than orbital motions, with the median proper motion error being $29$ times smaller than the outer orbital velocity.